read-write-web/rww-play/README.md

 > run  -Dhttps.port=8443 -Dhttps.trustStore=noCA
 ```

-and on going to the [http://localhost:8443/] and see a version of the remote server.
+and on going to the http://localhost:8443/ and see a version of the remote server.

 Todo:
  * make the access control better by not having the first page ask for a certificate.
  * write a library to easily hook into the access control system so that mappers from WebIDs to other systems can be built quickly
+ * enable other methods such as PUT/POST/DELETE...
+ * have the metadata be more flexible - currently it only looks in one file, the acl system should follow links